Gabeaya/Capstone/Readme.md

 * 8:37 Finish the tutorial.
 Things to consider tomorrow: We need a background image, possibly lose the nav bar but keep the nav items.
 Come up with a nice styled landing page first and foremost.

+## Friday March 11th
+* 11-2: Add styling to most of the pages.
+It is time for lunch so heres what we need to do when we come back:
+Add a title for each page with typography and possibly a glassmorphism jumbotron, play around with the footer to look more pro add the container div to all the pages that way it will fill. give stying to the forms.

 ### Capstone Decisions:
 * Utilize the MUI within the "firebase" app made with the clever programmer.
 Try to learn a lot of mui as it does a lot of things you haven't even known existed, let alone know how to do yourself